q-viper/q-viper.github.io/_posts/2020-08-01-gesture-based-visually-writing-system-using-opencv-and-python.md

 # Theory Part

 ## Before Starting
-Huge credit goes to the pandemic COVID19 and without it, i would have not been another unemployed and the thoughts of writing this blog won't have appeare.
+Huge credit goes to the pandemic COVID19 and without it, i would have not been another unemployed and the thoughts of writing this blog won't have appear.
 Also the climate change, due to which i usually have blackouts.

 ## Motivations
 We have seen decades of AI revolutions and from Deep Blue chess to Dota playing agents.
 We are on the competition of achievements.
 Years ago, there was HOG methods and there was nothing like YOLO or RCNN and the world of Computer Vision today is hungry to find new methods.
 There are many researchers and academics working continously to make more AI based systems and the world of Cloud Services has granted huge advantages.
 The world of Open Source has been so great that we can almost get everything's code.
 Now the program can complete our sentence, drawings, can itself talk and many more.
 The list goes on.